wilmorales21/Scripts/README.md

 In these repositories I share some codes that were written for Meteorology and Data Science.
 The idea is to help the programmers to write his/her own codes from basic exemples.

 # Descripción 🇪🇸
-En estos repositorios yo comparto algunos codigos que fueron escritos para Meteorológia y Ciencia de Datos.
+En estos repositorios yo comparto algunos codigos que fueron escritos para Meteorológia y Ciencia de los Datos.
 La ideia es ayudar el programador(a) escribir sus proprios codigos de ejemplos básicos.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------